Joseph Fralinger: Life

 Fralinger was born in the Pleasant Mills of Sweetwater, Atlantic County, New Jersey.

 Raised by an uncle, his only legacy was the local area's major industry, glass blowing, which he had learned from his father.
 He worked that trade in Winslow, Waterford, and Philadelphia for 16 years until strikes and disputes drove him to seek other employment.
 He moved to Philadelphia and worked in the fish and produce markets near 8th street.
 It was here that he met Nettie B. Beck.
 They married on June 9, 1870.
 He prospered there and the 1875 Philadelphia Directory listed, "Jos.
 Fralingers, Oysters" with his business at 900 E. Tulip Street and his home at Sargent near Tulip.

 In his free time he became active in baseball and played on teams with then-notables such as Al Reach.
-His interest in baseball was strong enough to entice him to manage the Quaker City Base Ball Club and then his own ball club at Philadelphia's Jumbo Park.
+His interest in baseball was strong enough to entice him to manage the Quaker City Baseball Club and then his own ball club at Philadelphia's Jumbo Park.
 This team won 84 out of 96 games.

 Illness of his wife led him to Atlantic City, New Jersey as it was a popular prescription for many illnesses of the late 19th century.
 He formed and managed a minor league baseball team he named the August Flowers.
 The team played on a field he leased at New Jersey and Baltic Avenues.
 At summer's end, he accepted management of the former Wilmington Club.
 This venture was so unsuccessful that he was forced to sell all of his property and was left virtually penniless.

 Having formed a fascination for Atlantic City, he returned and accepted a job with bricklayer Edward S. Lee.
 His job was hod carrier, which was the bottom of the building trade's ladder.
 By 1880 the Ritchie Brothers and Windle W. Hollis had set up stands on the Atlantic City Boardwalk to sell taffy, the candy sensation of the day.

 The year 1884 found Joseph Fralinger in better financial position and he opened a cigar store at 724 Atlantic Avenue.
 He leased space for a soft drink stand from Captain John L. Young and Stewart McShea near New York Avenue.
 Fralinger carried the first baskets of apples from the Florida Avenue Draw Bridge at the Thoroughfare as fresh fruit for his stand.
-In addition to the apples he offered cider and mineral water and a 'NEW', cool and refreshing drink to the resort traveler, lemonade, which was to become 'the national drink'.
+In addition to the apples he offered cider, mineral water, and a 'NEW, cool and refreshing drink to the resort traveler': lemonade, which was to become 'the national drink'.
 He often attracted visitors to his stand by juggling lemons.

 At the end of the Summer of 1884, Captain John L. Young approached Fralinger to take over the taffy stand on the Applegate Pier.
 Fralinger agreed and in the Winter of 1885, he obtained books on confections.
 That next spring he made his first batch of Salt Water Taffy.
 He started with a molasses flavor, but quickly added the traditional favorites of Chocolate and Vanilla.
 As time went on more were added until the largest selection offered 25 different flavors.